kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 We no longer need to call `execute` which returned `Response` before, because now the API functions return the `Response` directly.
 But that's the implementation detail specific to Retrofit library.
-With other libraries API will be different, but the concept stays the same:
+With other libraries, API will be different, but the concept stays the same:

-_Your code with `suspend` functions looks surprisingly similar to the first "blocking" version.
+_Your code with `suspend` functions looks surprisingly similar to the "blocking" version.
 It's readable and expresses exactly what you're trying to achieve._

-The major difference with blocking version is that instead of blocking the thread we suspend the coroutine:
+The major difference with blocking version is that instead of blocking the thread, we suspend the coroutine:

 ```
 thread -> coroutine